 Impact Summary

-Each year, Edu-Futuro changes the lives of thousands of low-income, immigrant, and Latino families across Northern Virginia: In the most recently completed Fiscal Year 2023-2024, we provided a record-breaking 5,353 services to 3,937 unduplicated children, youth, and adults.
+Each year, Edu-Futuro changes the lives of thousands of students and parents across Northern Virginia: In our most recently completed Fiscal Year 2024-2025, we provided a record-breaking 5,366 services to 4,915 unduplicated children, youth, and adults.
 Some of our most significant recent accomplishments include:

-• In response to the COVID-19 crisis, Edu-Futuro mobilized to become one of the largest providers of direct financial aid to Latino and immigrant families in the region: stabilizing over 1,800 households and distributing more than $2.6 million to date for rent, food, medicine, and other basic necessities.
+• In response to the COVID-19 crisis, Edu-Futuro mobilized to become one of the largest providers of direct financial aid to vulnerable families in the region: stabilizing more than 1,840 households and distributing over $2.8 million to date for rent, food, medicine, and other basic necessities.

-• Since 2021, the 219 outstanding high school seniors who graduated from our Emerging Leaders Program have been collectively awarded more than $29 million in life-changing scholarships and financial aid.
+• Since 2021, the 334 outstanding graduates of our Emerging Leaders Program have collectively secured more than $42 million in life-changing scholarships and financial aid.

-• Last year, our public service television program Línea Directa won an Emmy Award from the National Capital Chesapeake Bay Chapter of the National Academy of Television Arts and Sciences in the category of Societal Concerns (Long Form), for the production of a half-hour program focusing on the fentanyl crisis that has led to the death of many adolescents across the Washington region during the past three years.
+• Last year, our public service television program Línea Directa won two Emmy Awards from the National Capital Chesapeake Bay Chapter of the National Academy of Television Arts and Sciences in the categories of Best Public Affairs Program and Best Societal Concerns Program (Long Form).

 What ways can the public get involved?